sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-useful-information/migrating-go-the-new-sharetribe/index.md

 My marketplace information is:

-Here is my Go marketplace URL: <mymarketplace.com>
-My New Sharetribe organization is: <organization-name>
+Here is my Go marketplace URL: **mymarketplace.com** My New Sharetribe organization is: **organization-name**

 My choices for the migration are:

 Category: My Go marketplace uses subcategories.
-Please use the <subcategories> (or <categories>) level of information in the migration.
+Please use the **subcategories or categories** in the migration.

 Listing type: My Go marketplace uses multiple order types.
-Please use the <the name of the order type> in the migration
+Please use the **order type** in the migration

 Availability: My marketplace uses availability calendars.
 Please:
-Please set the <following availability> for listings with an availability calendar. _Daily or nightly calendars define availability in terms of days, so an example instruction would be “listings have availability every weekday.”
+Please set the **following availability** for listings with an availability calendar. _Daily or nightly calendars define availability in terms of days, so an example instruction would be “listings have availability every weekday.”
 Hourly availability calendars use hours and days.
 “Listings have availability every weekday between 09:00 and 18:00” would be a valid request._
-Please use <timezone> as the default timezone
+Please use **timezone** as the default timezone
-Please use <number> as the default number of seats Product purchases: My marketplace includes product sales.
+Please use **number** as the default number of seats

+Product purchases: My marketplace includes product sales.
 Please:
-Please use <number> as the default available stock.
+Please use **number** as the default available stock.

 Cheers!